Anson R. And Roswell P. Flower Erect A New Trinity Church On Sherman Street

 Thus would begin the process of using the Trinity Church and its cemetery, given conditionally to the city by Henry Coffeen, for the location of the new City Hall.
-The subject, along with the abandonment of the church and burial grounds later used as a dumping ground for materials by the city, grew into a much publicized controversy as the cemetery inhabitants’ remains were (mostly) reinterred into other local cemeteries including Brookside.
+The subject and the abandonment of the church and burial grounds later used as a dumping ground for materials by the city grew into a much-publicized controversy as the cemetery inhabitants’ remains were (mostly) reinterred into other local cemeteries, including Brookside.
 The old Trinity Church’s history and the controversy can be read following the link here.

 The new Trinity Church’s cornerstone would be laid on July 11, 1889 at approximately 4pm, just two hours after the cornerstone for the new Grace Church, later renamed St. Paul’s, was put in place across town.
 The Watertown Daily Times would report of the event the following day—

 The last service to be held in the old Trinity Church on Court Street would be Easter, April 6, 1890.
-Nearly five months later, the new church would completed.
-Bishop Huntington would consecrate the church at 10:30am, Tuesday, September 9th with nearly all of the 960 pew seats taken while others sat in seats placed in the aisles and in the back.
+Nearly five months later, the new church would be completed.
+Bishop Huntington would consecrate the church at 10:30 am, Tuesday, September 9th, with nearly all of the 960 pew seats taken while others sat in seats placed in the aisles and in the back.

-Maintaining these facilities over the years would become a challenge and those at Trinity Place were no exception.
-In the event of the Trinity Parish House’s replacement in 1912, the matter was more with regards to the Church’s vision for what they wanted to provide the community – in particular for those who were “away from the church’s influence.”
+Maintaining these facilities over the years would become a challenge, and those at Trinity Place were no exception.
+In the event of the Trinity Parish House’s replacement in 1912, the matter concerned the Church’s vision for what they wanted to provide the community – in particular for those who were “away from the church’s influence.”

-Rev. Francis W. Eason worked for three years on the plan and, once approved, Mrs. Emma Flower Taylor made the offer to pay for the new parish house, estimated to cost $50,000, in full.
-At the time, the church had not considered where to have it built, but eventually decided to raze the first parish house and build the new one, dedicated from Emma to her father and uncle Anson, in its place.
+Rev. Francis W. Eason worked for three years on the plan, and once approved, Mrs. Emma Flower Taylor made the offer to pay for the new parish house, estimated to cost $50,000, in full.
+At the time, the church had not considered where to build it, but eventually decided to raze the first parish house and build the new one, dedicated by Emma to her father and uncle Anson, in its place.

-The contract would be awarded in 1911 with the price ballooning to $70,000, far lower than what the initial local contractors put bids in for.
-Rev. Eason, preferring for the work to be carried out by a local contractor, would have some changes made and the next round of bids were much more suitable (the initial bids ranged from $90K-$156K.)
+The contract would be awarded in 1911, with the price ballooning to $70,000, far lower than the initial local contractors’ bids.
+Rev. Eason, preferring for the work to be carried out by a local contractor, would have some changes made, and the next round of bids was much more suitable (the initial bids ranged from $90K-$156K.)
 The Daily Times would report of the new Parish House’s features in their August 17, 1911 article–

 The building will be provided with a gymnasium, a swimming pool, bowling alleys and similar equipments which will be in charge of a male instructor who will aid the men.
 The women will be aided by a female instructor and teacher who will have charge of the domestic work.
 The desire is to bring Christianity into the life of the people who are now outside churches influences, and a policy of broad-mindedness in this respect will be carried out.